Data Standardization for Data Migration: Getting Data Right Before You Move It

 Key Takeaways

-Data standardization for migration is the process of normalizing data formats, naming conventions, code values, and structural patterns across source systems before transferring records to a target platform.
-[INTERNAL LINK: /resources/data-standardization-guide, data standardization guide] It converts inconsistent field values (date formats, address abbreviations, product codes, name conventions) into the formats the target system expects, eliminating the schema conflicts and data quality failures that cause migration projects to miss deadlines, exceed budgets, and deliver unreliable data.
+Data standardization for migration is the process of normalizing data formats, naming conventions, code values, and structural patterns across source systems before transferring records to a target platform. data standardization guide It converts inconsistent field values (date formats, address abbreviations, product codes, name conventions) into the formats the target system expects, eliminating the schema conflicts and data quality failures that cause migration projects to miss deadlines, exceed budgets, and deliver unreliable data.

 According to research published by Kanerika, 83% of data migration projects fail, exceed budgets, or disrupt business operations.
 The root cause in most cases is not the migration technology itself; it is the quality of the data being migrated.
 Organizations move millions of records from legacy systems without standardizing formats, resolving duplicates, or validating against the target schema.
 The result is a new system populated with the same dirty data that plagued the old one, plus new errors introduced by format mismatches during transformation.